Logo

 How Safe Are Liquid Staking Tokens?

-However, the risks associated with liquid staking tokens also varies depending on the specific tokens and DeFi protocols you choose.
+Overall, the risks of liquid staking tokens are generally considered low, especially when compared to other DeFi investments.
+However, the risks associated with liquid staking tokens also vary depending on the specific tokens and DeFi protocols you choose.

 For example, both OETH and Lido's stETH are viewed as low-risk options due to their strong infrastructure, deep liquidity, and measures in place to minimize slashing and peg stability risks.